ossia/score-docs/docs/quick-start/working-with-devices.md

 Right click on the `Device explorer` pane and setup the desired communication protocole between *score* and your device.

 ![Adding a device to *score* project](/assets/images/quick-start/working-with-devices/add-device.gif "Adding a device to *score* project")

+> Remember you can at any time edit the settings of your device using right-click, then select `Edit` from the conextual menu

 Score curently support the following devices types: